overextended/oxmysql/README.md

 # oxmysql (WIP) - not ready for use

-Simple and lightweight database wrapper for FiveM using https://github.com/sidorares/node-mysql2
+Database wrapper for FiveM utilising [node-mysql2](https://github.com/sidorares/node-mysql2) offering improved performance and security.